jconlon/eCVI/Non-Normative-Resources/EasierGuide-3.1.1.md

 A veterinarian is a natural person, and we will see, later in this section, how that affects the standard schema.

-The Veterinarian element has attributes for LicenseState, LicenseNumber, and NationalAccreditationNumber.
+The `Veterinarian` element has attributes for `LicenseState`, `LicenseNumber`, and `NationalAccreditationNumber`.
 These are all currently optional.
 This is one place where it would pay to be future-proofing.
 Besides the NASAHO requirement for all items printed to be in the data, these items, especially the accreditation number, are becoming more and more